 - Names and contact information for all project participants/investigators.
 Identify the principal investigator.

-Proposals must not exceed two pages (proposal body and budget), single-spaced, in 12 point font.
+Proposals should not exceed two pages (proposal body and budget), single-spaced, in 12 point font.
 Each proposal must include:

 The proposal body indicating:

-- A statement of purpose, describing how the project will help meet departmental, college/unit, or university goals, help mitigate or resolve university-level strategic issues, and/or how student learning will ultimately improve as a result of the project.
+- A statement of purpose, describing how the project will help meet departmental, college/unit, or university goals, and how student learning will ultimately improve as a result of the project.

 - A project design, describing what will be done.